Ooggle/writeups/HeroCTF_v3/Reverse/sELF_control.md

 Let's try and change the machine type to match our system ([x86_64](https://en.wikipedia.org/wiki/X86-64)).
 We will use [GHex](https://wiki.gnome.org/Apps/Ghex) to modify the binary.

-this is the header of an ELF file:
+this is the header of an ELF file ([source](http://blog.k3170makan.com/2018/09/introduction-to-elf-format-elf-header.html)):
 ![sELF_control_header.png](images/sELF_control_header.png)

 The magic is 16 bytes long, then there is a type who is 2 bytes long, then the machine type, 2 bytes long too.
 So, we need to edit the value of the machine type at offset 16 (0x12) using this [correspondence table](http://www.sco.com/developers/gabi/latest/ch4.eheader.html).